 How UpGuard Can Help You Comply with this RBI Control

-To adequately address third-party risks and meet the controls guidelines outlined by the RBI, Indian organisations must implement an effective Vendor Risk Management program that can provide security teams with critical insights into vendors’ security postures.
+To adequately address third-party risks and meet the controls guidelines outlined by the RBI, Indian organisations must implement a Vendor Risk Management.
+With such a volatile third-party cyber threat landscape, Vendor RIsk Management is crtitical for every indian business.

 By identifying security vulnerabilities exposing your vendors to data breaches, a Vendor Risk Management program could reduce the potential of your business being breached through a compromised vendor - a type of cyberattack known as a supply chain attack.